 The Effects: Feeling the "Buzz"

 Like other forms of yoga, kirtan is best understood through direct experience.
-People often say they feel bliss or “buzzed” after chanting.
-Justin Green, 25, a massage therapist from Lee, Massachusetts, who works at Kripalu, says, “I get so joyful really blissfully happy, because it changes something.
+People often say they feel bliss or "buzzed" after chanting.
+Justin Green, a massage therapist says, "I get so joyful…really blissfully happy, because it changes something.
 It opens me up.
-I think there is something inherently hypnotic about sharing voice, sharing breath, moving if we happen to be dancing.
+I think there is something inherently hypnotic about sharing voice, sharing breath, and moving, if we happen to be dancing.
 I think it breeds a sense of connection.
-It’s like praying together.”
-Green adds, “At first I thought, ‘what is this ridiculous stuff?’
+It’s like praying together."
+Justin adds, "At first I thought, ’What is this ridiculous stuff?’
 I had a lot of resistance to it, but after the first one I was high.
-Then, I was hooked.”
+Then, I was hooked."

-Bhavani Lorraine Nelson, who leads chanting and meditation at Kripalu Center says, “The most important thing when chanting is to have an intention, perhaps a personal intention of what you want to let go of in your life if not, chant for the world.”
+Bhavani Lorraine Nelson, who leads chanting and meditation workshops at Kripalu, says, "The most important thing when chanting is to have an intention, perhaps a personal intention of what you want to let go of in your life…if not, chant for the world."

 Whether it’s a sense of community, the joy of devotion, or the pure love of singing that draws you to kirtan, consider it another kind of yoga to explore this coming year.
-This celebratory practice allows us to go deep inside and connect to the god or goddess within us all.
+This celebratory practice allows us to go deep inside and connect to the divinity within us all.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail email@example.com.